Director, Center for Retailing Studies

 Scott’s wife Rhonda is also a former buyer and had a 30-year retailing career at Walmart, Service Merchandise and TG&Y Stores in Oklahoma City.
 Scott and Rhonda’s daughter Nicole is a 2018 graduate of the University of Arkansas with dual degrees in history & political science.
 Their son Jacob will begin his college career this fall at the Arkansas Sam M. Walton School of Business.

-Lauren joined the Center for Retailing Studies (CRS) as Program Coordinator in 2013, and became Program Manager in 2016.
+Lauren joined the Center for Retailing Studies (CRS) as Program Coordinator in 2013.
+She was promoted to Program Manager in 2016, and Assistant Director in 2019.

 In this capacity, she oversees the planning, development and implementation of CRS programs including but not limited to: annual Retailing Summit in Dallas, two Retailing Career Fairs each year, Executive Professor Program, M.B.
 Zale Visionary Merchant Lecture Series and company showcase days.
 Lauren is the Advisor to the Student Retailing Association, one of the largest student groups within Mays Business School comprised of over 60 members, and helps the organization connect with company leaders and retail executives.
 She is also a key liaison for CRS partners regarding campus engagement, recruitment, and sponsorship of the Center.
 Additionally, Lauren is the Advisor to the M.B.
 Zale Leadership Scholar program.
 In this role, Lauren helps create and plan their professional development workshops each semester, leads the group’s annual Market Tour in New York City, and provides general career and life coaching.